C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Check the maps and the contextual information provided above.
 You can also conduct some research on the web.
 Answer the following questions.

-COntext and perspective of creation
+Context and perspective of creation
 * Who made the map?
 For who?
 When?

 What does the maps represent: